This topic describes the concept, benefits, and application scenarios of WebSocket.

 The disadvantage of this model is that the browser has to continuously send requests to the server.
 HTTP requests may have a large header and a small payload.
 The HTTP requests of this type result in a waste of bandwidth and other resources.
 The WebSocket protocol that is defined by HTML5 has the following benefits:

 - Each message that is exchanged between the client and the server contains a small header.
 The size of the header is about 2 bytes.

 - Instead of returning data after receiving a request from the browser, the server actively pushes data to the browser when new data is available.

-|Live commenting||User A sends a live comment through a mobile phone and also wants to view live comments sent by other clients on the mobile phone.
-To meet this requirement, you can use WebSocket to push the live comments sent by other clients to the mobile phone of User A. User A can then view the live comments sent by other users.|
+|Live commenting||User A sends a live comment through a mobile phone and wants to use the mobile phone to view the live comments that are sent by other clients.
+To meet the requirements, you can use WebSocket to push the live comments that are sent by other clients to the mobile phone of User A. Then, User A can view the live comments that are sent by other users.|

-|Live sportscast||Live sportscast is the top concern for numerous sports lovers all over the world.
-WebSocket facilitates real-time updates in live sportscast to ensure the best viewing experience.|
+|Live sportscast||Live sportscasts are the top concern for a large number of sports lovers all over the world.
+WebSocket allows for real-time updates in live sportscasts to ensure optimal user experience.|

-|Video conferences||Video conferences are widely used in multiple scenarios.
-In a video conference, participants join the conference through multiple terminals.
-WebSocket helps to deliver real-time information to these participants.|
+|Video conferencing||Video conferencing is widely used in diverse scenarios.
+In a video conference, WebSocket helps to deliver real-time information to participants who join the conference through multiple ends.|

 |Location-aware applications||An increasing number of developers apply the GPS feature of mobile devices to location-aware applications.
 You can use WebSocket to keep tracking the location of a user.
 For example, your WebSocket-based application can record the movement trails of the user.
 This allows you to collect more details about the user.|